 Scott T2 Kinabalu 2.0 Review Facts

-Scott brand is known first for their amazing biking equipment and gear, second for their triathlon shoes, and third for their new foray into the trail shoe world.
+Scott is known first for their amazing biking equipment and gear, second for their triathlon shoes, and third for their new foray into the trail shoe world.
 Like all things that the Scott brand does, these trail shoes are high quality and a good choice for the athlete who is more worried about quality than they are the price.
-Although quite heavy, this shoe packs a punch in the durability and protection arenas in the upper which is water resistant and does an excellent job of keeping debris out of your way.
+Although quite heavy, this shoe packs a punch in the durability and protection areas in the upper which is water resistant and does an excellent job of keeping debris out of your way.
 The outsole, while thicker than some, quickly adapts to the foot giving the runner greats responsiveness.
 Runners rave about the traction on this shoe and swear that it can hold to up to the toughest weather.
 It is even water resistant!
 Try finding a good quality trail shoe, that is water resistant, durable, and e provides great underfoot cushioning for less than one hundred and fifty dollars.

 Some runners felt that the outsole of this should have been more durable and protective.
 It is lined with lugs in a triangular pattern that creates great grip for the runner, but it doesn't deliver the same level of quality in the durability area of the outsole.
 It also comes with a nice protective element that Scott calls the "push-through plate".
 This is a rock guard that can be found around the midfoot and helps to protect against debris.
 The shoe does a nice job of including protective elements in the outsole, but the problem is that they tend to wear down.

 The upper has a roomy toe box.
 This allows the feet to fully spread out, reducing the risk of irritation that can lead to hot spots and blisters.
 In addition to the roomier toe box, Scott utilizes a few simple, but vital elements in the upper to create a great trail running shoe